-This registry-book has proved to be an interesting reminder of persons and events of the time, as I thus accumulated a large list of early believers and investigators. course the names of publicly known Spiritualists of that part of the country were pretty generally to be found upon my list.
-But besides these there were many others who were not generally known to be receivers of the faith, and yet most of whom were probably about as firm believers as the others.
-Of this class I find upon my book the names of P. B. Shillebar, the humorous writer, whose nom de plume is Mrs. Partington; Lewis B. Munroe, late Professor of Elocution in the Boston University; Hon.
-D. W. Alvord, of Greenfield; J. T. Trowbridge, the well-known popular writer; Rev. Wm.
+This registry-book has proved to be an interesting reminder of persons and events interesting reminder of persons and events of the time, as I thus accumulated a large list of early believers and investigators.
+Of course the names of publicly known Spiritualists of that part of the country were pretty generally to be found upon my list.
+But besides these there were many others who were not generally known to be others who were not generally known to be receivers of the faith, and yet most of whom were probably about as firm believers as the others.
+Of this class I find upon my book the names of 'P. B. Shillebar, the hu-morous writer morous writer, whose nom de plume is Mrs. Partington; Lewis B. Munroe, late Professor of Elocution in the Boston University; Hon.
+D. W. Alvord, of Greenfield; J.T.
+Trowbridge, the well-known popular writ-er; Rev. Wm.
 H. Channing, the eloquent liberal preacher, now of England; Dr. Wm.
-F. Channing, the inventor of the telegraphic system of fire-alarm, and who as I have heard it stated, was largely aided in his work by spirits through mediums: also Wm.
+F. Channing, the inventor of the telegraph-ic system of fire-alarm, and who as I have heard it stated, was largely aided in his-work by spirits through 'mediums;' also Wm.
 Lloyd Garrison, and some others of public prominence.
 That Mr. Garrison was a decided and outspoken Spiritualist at this early stage of the movement, I have ample reasons for believing, or rather knowing.
-It is true that he did not give public prominence to his belief, as his energies were taxed to the utmost in his specialty of reform-the great and all-absorbing anti-slavery movement But in his conversations in my public hall he showed as deep an interest and faith in Spiritualism as the rest of us.
-And if fur. ther proof upon this point be needed, it can be had by examining the files of the Liberator for 1853, in which there will be found a very fair and generous editorial notice of "Spirit-Intercourse," the opening and closing sentences of which are as followsthe rest of the article being a synopsis of the contents of the volume: This is one of the most interesting of the works that have yet appeared in relation to spiritual manifestations, and we commend the perusal of it to all candid inquirers up-on the subject.
-Mr. S. evinces commendable caution and good sense in his presentation of the question.
-He is not impulsive or given to blind credulity, but strongly in-clined in the opposite direction. . . .
-The phenomena related, as witnessed by Mr. S. are curious, surprising and inexplicable, we think, on any other theory than that of independent spiritual agency.
-I am thus particular in my reference to Mr. Garrison, because since his departure for the spirit home, industrious efforts have been made to cover up the fact of his belief in Spiritualism, and in one or two instances a positive denial has been made, the zealous partizans being manifestly unwilling that the great reformer's influence should be suffered to go in that direction.
+It is true not give public prominence to his belief, as his energies were taxed to the utmost in his specialty of reform-the great and all-absorbing anti-slavery movement.
+But in his conversations in my public hall, he showed as deep an interest and faith in Spiritualism as the rest of us.
+And if further proof upon this point be needed, it can be had by examining the files of the Liber-ator for 1853, in which there will be found a very fair and generous editorial notice of my "Spirit-Intercourse," the opening and closing sentences of which are as followsthe rest of the article being a synopsis of the contents of the volume: This is one of the most interesting of the works that have yet appeared in relation to spiritual manifestations, and we commend the perusal of it to all candid inquirers upon the subject.
+Mr. S. evinces commend-able caution and good sense in his presentation of the question.
+He is not impulsive or given to blind credulity, but strongly in-The clined in the opposite direction. . phenomena related, as witnessed by Mr. S. are curious, surprising and inexplicable, we think, on any other theory than that of independent spiritual agency."
+I am thus particular in my reference to Mr. Garrison, because since his. departure for the spirit home, industrious efforts have been made to cover on the fact of his belief in Spiritualism, and in one or two instances a positive denial has been made, the zealous partizans being manifestly unwilling that the great reformer's influence should be suffered to go in that direction.